Turkish strikes against US Kurdish allies reverberate in Ukraine war - ExBulletin

 There is a third major security risk in the United States’ handling of the threat of invading Turkey, as well as the possible impact on the conflict in Ukraine and on efforts to contain the Islamic State.

-This is the risk for the Kurds, a stateless people and a frequent ally of the United States, often abandoned by the United States and the West in past conflicts over the past century.
+This is the risk for the Kurds, a stateless people and a frequent ally of the United States, often abandoned by the United States and the West during past conflicts of the last century.

-If the United States stands idly by while Turkey escalates its attacks on the Syrian Kurds who have been instrumental in suppressing the Islamic State, particularly in the aftermath of Afghanistan, what message are we sending to the Middle East ? asked Henri J. Barkey, an expert on the Kurds and Turkey at the Council on Foreign Relations and Lehigh University.
+If the United States stands idly by while Turkey escalates its attacks on the Syrian Kurds who have been instrumental in suppressing the Islamic State, particularly in the aftermath of Afghanistan, what message are we sending to the Middle East?” asked Henri J. Barkey, an expert on Kurds and Turkey at the Council on Foreign Relations and Lehigh University.

 An ethnic group of millions at the intersection of Turkey, Iraq, Iran and Syria, the Kurds lost their own state as the United States and other powers carved out the remnants of the Turkish Ottoman Empire after World War I.

 Saddam Hussein and other regional leaders have used poison gas, airstrikes and other tools of mass murder over the decades to suppress the Kurds.
-As under US President George HW Bush in 1991 after the Gulf War, the United States sometimes encouraged popular uprisings, but stood idly by when Kurds died in the resulting massacres..
+As under US President George HW Bush in 1991 after the Gulf War, the United States sometimes encouraged popular uprisings, but stood idly by as Kurds died in the resulting massacres.

 Relatives of one of the Kurdish guards, Saifuddin Mohammed, placed his picture on his grave.